Orientation 2022: Get involved during your first year of medical school

 Just remember that everyone wants to get through this stage of life together.
 If you are struggling, reach out and ask questions to your peers, odds are they may have an answer or can point you in the direction of someone who might.
 Through this, you will build a support system full of those that understand what medical school is like. - Brice Wuthrich

 Do not be afraid to reach out!
 If you have an idea or something you’d like to get involved with, do some research to see who your first point-of-contact can be.
 People are so willing to hear you out and help if they are able.
 Once you get involved with something you really care about, building community will come naturally as you share efforts and experiences with like-minded people.
-I am so inspired daily by the amazing people I get to work with and have gotten to meet by letting my interests guide me at IUSM. - FYE Committee Member
+I am so inspired daily by the amazing people I get to work with and have gotten to meet by letting my interests guide me at IUSM. - Margaret Tharp

 What is the benefit to getting involved?